What is a Panel Interview?

 - The panel then reviews the scores, discusses the top candidates in more detail, and makes a decision.

-A – Explain your actions.
+A – Explain your Actions, your part in the process.

-Fort Wayne Fire Department
+The Hollister Fire Department

 - Life Experiences